Fiat CEO will not close factories in Italy

 "If, as all signs indicate, Fiat is oriented towards cutting production (in Italy), then (the government) should ask itself how to attract another manufacturer," said CGIL union leader Susanna Camusso with L'Unita newspaper on Tuesday.

-(Reporting by Jennifer Clark, additional reporting Stefano Rebaudo, Steve Scherer and Naomi O'Leary; Editing by Mike Nesbit and Anna Willard)
+(Reporting by Jennifer Clark, additional reporting Steve Scherer; Editing by Mike Nesbit and Anna Willard)

 British recruiting firm Hays said it remained confident for the rest of its financial year after reporting a 3 percent rise in first-half net fees at constant currencies thanks to growth in Europe and Australia.